Astronomy

 In addition, a 10 - feet radio telescope operating at 10GHz was installed at Japal-Rangapur Observatory in 1980 for conducting research on the Sun.
 Also a 100 - CW meteor radar operating at a frequency of 50 MHz was installed in 1982 to study meteor echoes from various meteor showers over Hyderabad.
 Research on satellite radio beacon studies of ionosphere over Hyderabad using transmissions from satellites was initiated to study electron density variations and scintillations etc.

-The department regularly organizes workshops and seminars with financial assistance from DST, ISRO, UGC, IUCAA etc. The academic staff concentrates on research in observational astronomy of binary stars, black holes, neutron stars, white dwarfs, pulsating stars, galactic clusters, Ionospheric research and celestial mechanics study on problems related to colliding and interacting galaxies using analytical methods and N-body simulations.
+The department regularly organizes workshops and seminars with financial assistance from DST, ISRO, UGC, IUCAA etc. The academic staff concentrates on research in observational astronomy of binary stars, black holes, neutron stars, white dwarfs, Active Galactic Nuclei, peculiar stars, pulsating stars, galactic clusters, the sun, Ionospheric research and celestial mechanics study on problems related to colliding and interacting galaxies using analytical methods and N-body simulations.
 Studies of comets, meteor showers, eclipses etc. are regularly undertaken whenever such events occur.
-The department regularly conducts public events and sky shows when eclipses, meteor showers etc occur.
+The department regularly conduct public events and sky shows when eclipses, meteor showers etc occur.